Indigenous Education Protocol

 In a poignant cultural event attended by several Elders and dignitaries, representatives from Northwestern Polytechnic's Circle of Indigenous Students (CIS), and Executive Team signed the Indigenous Education Protocol.

-This historic agreement took place on Wednesday, September 25, 2024, in the Douglas J. Cardinal Performing Arts Centre, between Cathy Demerais, CIS Vice-President President, Chevayah Ropcean, CIS President and Dr. Vanessa Sheane, NWP President and CEO, with Dr. Terry Kowalchuk, NWP Provost and Vice-President Academic, states;
+This historic agreement took place on Wednesday, September 25, 2024, in the Douglas J. Cardinal Performing Arts Centre, between Cathy Demerais, CIS Vice-President President, Chevayah Ropcean, CIS President and Vanessa Sheane, NWP President and CEO, with Dr. Terry Kowalchuk, NWP Provost and Vice-President Academic, states;

 Northwestern Polytechnic honours and acknowledges the sovereignty of Indigenous peoples, including First Nations, Métis, and Inuit, who are the original stewards of this land.
 We recognize the history of Turtle Island and respect the diverse cultures, languages, histories, experiences, and perspectives of Indigenous peoples and communities.